trnnn/EasySocket/README.md

 EasySocket
 ==========

-EasySocket is an easy way to build socket based applications, it provides reliable data communication.
+EasySocket is an concise way to build socket based applications, it provides reliable data communication.

 Features: